ziaeywais/Private_technical_assistant/README.md

 Local RAG for your technical docs.
 Point it at a folder of PDFs, ask questions in plain English, get answers with source citations.
 Nothing goes to any API.

-I built this because I got tired of uploading sensitive manuals to ChatGPT.
+I built this because I got tired of uploading sensitive documents to ChatGPT.
 Everything runs on your machine through Ollama.

 ---